 In March 2016, the Secretary-General created the Trust Fund in Support of Victims of Sexual Exploitation and Abuse, as indicated in his report on Special measures for protection from sexual exploitation and sexual abuse (A/69/779).
-The Trust Fund supports United Nations (UN) and non-UN entities and organizations that provide victim assistance and support services in accordance with the United Nations Comprehensive Strategy on Assistance and Support to Victims of Sexual Exploitation and Abuse by United Nations Staff and Related Personnel, annexed to General Assembly Resolution 62/214.
+The Trust Fund supports United Nations and non-United Nations entities and organizations that provide victim assistance and support services.

 The Trust Fund provides funding to: